Real Estate Agents: Everything You Need To Know

 Your conversations with agents will help you decide who to hire.
 It’s important to hear them explain how they can help you.

-Start with the questions below, and don’t be afraid to ask as many as needed to get a good sense of what it’d be like to work with them.
+When you contact a real estate agent you're potentially interested in working with, start with the questions below to get a sense of what it’d be like to work with them.

 ● Which neighborhoods do you primarily work in?
 You’ll want to make sure the agent has expertise in your desired area.
 If they don’t, it will probably take them longer to get you the information you need.